 “No king should be dressed like you are!” he laughed as he gave it to his chief officer.

 “Oh your highness let me help you get dressed!” the officer said sarcastically as he threw the robe over Jesus.
-The other soldiers joined in mocking and laughing at him as well.
-Herod returned to his chair disappointed with Jesus.
-He had heard of the things Jesus did and hoped he would perform a miracle for him.
+Other soldiers joined in by mimicking people Jesus healed by acting as if they were blind or had a disease and they were healed miraculously.
+Herod returned to his chair disappointed.

 As the sun broke over the horizon the sky was illuminated with the color of red.
 Pilate sat in the chair in the center of the Praetorium.

 “Pontius,” his wife spoke softly as she came up from behind him.

 “Why don’t you go back to bed while there is still enough time to get a little more sleep before you start your day,” she continued as she wrapped her arms around him.

 “I am not sleepy anymore, and besides I have already started my day with this man they are trying to convict.”

 “I had a dream last night about a man who was brought before you,” his wife said.
 As she described the dream to him, Pilate became nervous.
 Unable to stay in the chair any longer he pulled away from his wife and began to pace around the courtroom.

 “Pontius what’s wrong?”

 “I have seen the man you just described to me!
 He is the one the Jews want me to crucify!”